galaxyproject/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 # Nuclear segmentation with **Mesmer**

 Cell segmentation is the basis for all downstream single-cell analyses.
 Different segmentation tools work highly variably depending on the imaging modality or platform used.
-Because of this, Galaxy-MTI has incorporated several cell segmentation tools so users may find the tool that works optimally for their data.
+Because of this, Galaxy-ME has incorporated several cell segmentation tools so users may find the tool that works optimally for their data.

-Available segmentation tools in Galaxy-MTI:
+Available segmentation tools in Galaxy-ME:

   - Mesmer ({% cite Greenwald2021 %})
-  - UnMicst and s3segmenter ({% cite Schapiro2021 %})
+  - UnMicst and s3segmenter ({% cite Yapp2022 %})
   - Cellpose ({% cite Stringer2020 %})
   - ilastik ({% cite Berg2019 %})